We love the panoramic sunroof in the 2019 Kia Sorento, and we love the useable 3rd row. 📸 Deb Thompson

 Buick Enclave

-Why You’ll Love It: Buick might be the best-kept secret in the land of luxury; we include it in the “Popular” category because Buick dealers love to discount these to keep pace with sales goals.
-The Enclave comes with a standard 6 cylinder engine and inside, it’s loaded with luxe features like heated leather seats, premium Bose sound, and top safety features.
-And it comes equipped with OnStar and a rear-seat reminder to protect children from being left in a locked car.
+Why You’ll Love It: Buick might be the best-kept secret in the land of luxury.
+We include it in the “Popular” category because Buick dealers love to discount these to keep pace with sales goals.
+The Enclave comes with a standard 6 cylinder engine.
+Inside, it’s loaded with luxe features like heated leather seats, premium Bose sound, and top safety features.
+Plus, it comes equipped with OnStar and a rear-seat reminder to protect children from being left in a locked car.

-Why the Kids Will Love It: They’ll appreciate the luxury appointments like the leather seats and the double-pane sunroof, and third-row passengers will be happy, especially if the second row has two captains chairs instead of a bench, making access and stretching out a bit easier.
+Why the Kids Will Love It: They’ll appreciate the luxury appointments like the leather seats and double-pane sunroof.
+Third-row passengers will be happy, especially if the second row has two captains chairs instead of a bench, making access and stretching out a bit easier.

 What It Costs: $40,000-$50,000